cmcginty/snapraid-aio-script/README.md

 It is meant to be run periodically (e.g. daily), do the heavy lifting and send an email you will actually read.

 Supports single and dual parity configurations.
 It is customizable and has been tested with Debian 10 and [OpenMediaVault 5](https://github.com/openmediavault/openmediavault).

-Contributions are welcome: there's always room for improvement!
+Contributions are welcome!

-_This readme has some rough edges which will be smoothened over time._

 # Highlights